 The murder of George Floyd sparked outrage at myriad systemic inequities faced by people of color.
-In this episode, Ami’s joined by two leaders from the community most closely impacted: Allison O’Toole, CEO of Second Harvest Heartland, and Sherri Green, family resource manager at Sabathani Community Center—located just blocks from where George Floyd was killed.
+Made even worse by the pandemic, those inequities grew - with Black, Latino, Asian, Indigenous populations at least twice as likely to experience food insecurity than their white counterparts.
+In this episode, Ami’s joined by Allison O’Toole, CEO of Second Harvest Heartland, and Sherri Green, family resource manager at Sabathani Community Center—located just blocks from where George Floyd was killed.

 Strengthening Partnerships, Creating Joy with Melanie McGuire and Ada Saenz

-On this episode, Ami talks to Melanie McGuire, chief program officer at the San Antonio Food Bank, and Ada Saenz, interim CEO of the Boys and Girls Clubs of San Antonio, about how they worked together during the pandemic to listen and support their community through this difficult time.
+On this episode of the Elevating Voices, Ending Hunger podcast, Ami talks to Melanie McGuire, chief program officer at the San Antonio Food Bank, and Ada Saenz, interim CEO of the Boys and Girls Clubs of San Antonio, about how they worked together during the pandemic to listen and support their community through this difficult time.

 Transitioning From White Space Governance with Community Food Bank of Arizona's Rene Lopez and Michael McDonald

-Even with the best intentions, nonprofits have played a major roles in maintaining racist systems - and the makeup of their leadership is one big reason why.
+Even with the best intentions, nonprofit organizations have played a major role in maintaining racist systems - and the makeup of their leadership is one big reason why.

 In this episode, we speak with Community Food Bank of Arizona CEO Michael McDonald and board member Rene Lopez about their work transitioning their organization's traditional whitespace governance into one that represents the communities it serves.

 Building an Inclusive Democracy with Susannah Morgan and Liban Satu